Presentable signatures and initial semantics: Examples of presentable signatures

 A functor $F : \Set \to \Set$ is \emph{polynomial} if it is of the form $FX = \coprod_{n\in \NN} a_n \times X^n$ for some sequence $(a_n)_{n\in\NN}$ of sets.
 Note that if $F$ is polynomial, then the signature $F \cdot \Theta$ is algebraic.

-\begin{definition} Let $G : \Set \to \Set$ be a functor.
+\begin{defi} Let $G : \Set \to \Set$ be a functor.
 A \emph{presentation of $G$} is a pair consisting of a polynomial functor $F : \Set \to \Set$ and an epimorphism $p : F \to G$.
-The functor $G$ is called \emph{presentable} if there is a presentation of $G$. \end{definition}
+The functor $G$ is called \emph{presentable} if there is a presentation of $G$. \end{defi}